jklsnt/taproot3/src/corners/huxley/KBx21sm1SelfEvals.md

 > How has our class influenced your worldview?

+Linear algebra has shown me the beauty of math like nothing before.
+My appreciation for math has skyrocketed because of it.
+I've also started seeing it quite literally everywhere.

 > What is one thing you are proud of having learned in our class?

+I'm proud of having gone so far with graphical linear algebra with such little time.
+Moving into an entirely different representation system and working to gain an intuition about how to solve problems with it is something I am very proud of.

 > How have you grown as a learner in our class?

+Linear algebra has made me realize more than ever that intuition truly does reign supreme over everything else.
+Working to rigorously gain this intuition and truly understand concepts — not just their definitions — is something that linear algebra required, and something that I plan to apply to my future learning adventures.

 > What role did collaboration play for you in our class?

+Working on math together with friends is of course insanely valuable and insanely efficient and of course more than the sum of its parts, but it is also one of the activities that I enjoy the most.
+Putting our minds together to solve a hard problem have seemed to form the defining moments of my high school career.

 > What have you enjoyed about your experience in our class?

+The consistency of mind-blowing moments from the concepts we are learning about.

 > What would you change in our class?

+I want to cover duality!
+Even if it is just a lecture or two.

+Also, I would work on syncing up the endpoints between the two different linear algebra classes a bit.
+Coming into the second semester of linear algebra with no knowledge of eigenvectors was a little jarring.

+And finally, I would definitely have Tim give a talk if he is able to :)

 ### portfolio essay